-Alice Lake is a beautiful provincial park halfway between Vancouver and Whistler with excellent camping facilities, walking trails and sandy beach.
+Alice Lake is a beautiful park in Squamish halfway between Vancouver and Whistler with excellent camping facilities, walking trails and sandy beach.

 Alice Lake offers excellent overnight campground facilities with hot showers and flush toilets, a walking trail around the lake, sandy beach, and mountain bike trails nearby including a great children’s bike park close to the beach.